Boots on the Ground: Accelerating Regenerative Agriculture Program Adoption with CIBO’s Software-Enabled Trusted Advisor Network

 Scaling the adoption of regenerative agriculture isn’t only a matter of increasing incentives to farmers.
 There is a range of barriers cited by McKinsey and other industry publications; barriers include operational challenges, lack of trusted agronomic advice to guide decisions, on-farm infrastructure or equipment costs/modifications, concern about the risk of yield, and so on.
 Each of these barriers come with a cost.
 If farmers are not sufficiently supported to overcome these hurdles, along with appropriate compensation, it’s simply not worth it to them to transition.

 With 2030 goals fast approaching, Scope 3 Programs don’t have time to move at the pace of building trust one-by-one.
-CIBO’s Grower Network Partners already have trusted farm relationships in key supply regions.
+CIBO’s advisors already have trusted farm relationships in key supply regions.
 CIBO enables these trusted advisors with a technology platform to offer farmers access to your sustainability programs.
 Through CIBO’s integrated approach, companies can deliver emissions reductions, improve soil health, and create resilience in their supply chains.

 Adoption of key regenerative agriculture practices is not only too slow to meet 2030 targets, it’s actually slowing down in key geographies.
 According to U.S. Ag Census data, 17.9 million acres were farmed with cover crops in 2022, amounting to 4.7% of farm acres in the US.
 The percentage climbs as high as over 15% in some counties in the Midwest.
 However, even though the number of cover cropped acres is increasing, the rate of adoption is decelerating, and the number of no-till acres is declining in some regions.
 These numbers suggest that regenerative farming is still solidly stuck in the early adopters phase, far from being considered a mainstream operating system.
 Sustainability efforts must address the barriers preventing farmers from transitioning in order to speed up adoption to the rate needed to reach sustainable business targets; such barriers fall under three categories: cost, culture, and confusion.